My New Blogging Home!

 Heading to the WATBlog Panel Discussion Today

-Posted by HarshilJK on 2:40 PM comments (0)
+Posted by Rahul Sethi on 2:40 PM comments (0)

 I'm heading to the WATBlog panel discussion today and im going to try and win an iPhone with a question that i can hopefully prepare now!